pixel-z/Crossing-Game/README.md

 # What-does-the-FoX-SAY-
+It is a basic crossing game.
-It is a crossing game made with help of pygame library of python.
+It is made with the help of pygame library of python.

+Enjoy the game ^_^